 Deferring the Sale of the Marital Home to Serve the Best Interest of the Child in divorce/ child custody cases

 When couples divorce in Rhode Island, one parent might request to defer the sale of the house for numerous reasons that may serve the best interest of the child.
 This article explains how the court system makes the final decision on deferring the sale of the home.
 The determination of whether the house should be sold is usually based on whether it is economically feasible for the custodial parent to remain in the home.
 The article explains what happens if the court allows the sale of the home to be deferred including how equity will ultimately be shared when the house is sold.
 What happens if the parties involved cannot agree on the home’s fair market value.

-Which Parent is Entitled to Claim a Minor Child As a Dependency Exemption For Federal Tax Purposes?
-[Legal] This article written was written a Rhode Island Child Custody attorney.
-In Rhode Island who is entitled to claim the minor child or children as Dependency Exemptions for Federal tax Purposes?
-If there is no indication in a Divorce Final Judgment or Decision Pending Final Judgment or Property Settlement agreement as to who is entitled to claim the children as Dependency Exemptions then automatically the parent with Physical Placement / Physical Custody of the minor children is entitled to claim the child or children for Federal Tax purposes.
-This article is for informational purposes only and should not be a substitute to seeking advice from a Rhode Island...
+This divorce, custody, child support in RI and federal tax law article was authored by a RI Child Custody attorney, David Slepkow.
+In the event there is no indication in a Final Judgment of divorce or Decision Pending Final Judgment or Property Settlement agreement as to who is entitled to claim the children as Dependency Exemptions then automatically the parent with Physical Custody of the children is entitled to claim the child or children for Federal Tax purposes.